 Areas of Specialization

-Through her career, Joan has created over 60 original works and has been a driving force behind four professional companies.
-She has collaborated with poets, visual artists, composers, musicians, actors, directors, acrobats, and physicists on multiple dance and theatre projects.
-She has been invited by over 40 organizations to perform and teach in the United States, Europe, and Asia, including presentations on the Alexander Technique in Lugano, Switzerland, a two-week dance residency at Beijing Normal University, presenting choreography in American Dance Guild showcases in New York City and at Dance Place in Washington, D.C., being named an AAHPERD Distinguished Guest Artist, and serving as a movement consultant for the Virginia Shakespeare Festival.
-She has received multiple project grants for Gavaler Danceworks (1990-1996) and Aura CuriAtlas (2013-present), most recently from Virginia Commission for the Arts, Williamsburg Area Arts Commission, York County Arts Commission, and Junior Woman's Club of Williamsburg.
+As a choreographer and movement director, Professor Gavaler has created over 65 original works and been a driving force behind four performing companies.
+She relishes collaborative discovery and has worked with poets, visual artists, composers, musicians, actors, directors, acrobats, and physicists on dance and theatre projects.
+She has been invited by over 70 organizations to present and teach in the U.S., Europe, and Asia, including presentations on the Alexander Technique in Lugano, Switzerland, a dance residency at Beijing Normal University, performances for American Dance Guild showcases in New York City, and movement consulting for the Virginia Shakespeare Festival.
+She co-authored and directed a new play, The Zombie Life, currently running at Firehouse Theatre, Richmond until August 29, 2021.

 Her professional expertise is often sought for external program and faculty reviews and performance adjudications.
 She served as Head of Dance from 2000-2009, as Department Chair for Theatre, Speech, and Dance from 2009-2014, and as Director of Dance from 2015-2017.
 She is currently Director of Dance Production for the W&M Dance Program and a Fellow in the Studio for Teaching and Learning Innovation.